 After the patient is anesthetized, Dr. Lazare inserts a small fiber-optic telescope into the ureter and he advances the scope to the kidney, if necessary.
 The stone is visualized and then Dr. Lazare passes a small laser fiber through the scope.
 He then disintegrates the stone under direct vision with the holmium laser fiber.
 Small fragments can then be removed with a tiny basket.
 At the end of the procedure, Dr. Lazare will place a small plastic tube called a stent into your ureter.
 This stent will be removed in the office about 5 days later.

-The risks are low and the procedure is usually performed as an outpatient basis.
-Stone free rates are about 85% – 90%.
+The risks are low and the procedure is usually performed on an outpatient basis.
+Stone-free rates are about 85% – 90%.

 Extracorporeal shock wave lithotripsy, or ESWL, is the least invasive means of treating stones in the kidney or in the upper ureter.
-It is appropriate for stones less then 20mm.
+It is appropriate for stones less than 20mm.